-

 Reflection on Responsibility

-A fundamental concern for others in our individual and community lives would go a long way in making the world the better place we so passionately dreamt of – Nelson Mandela Everyone has got a role to play in our society.
+A fundamental concern for others in our individual and community lives would go a long way in making the world the better place we so passionately dreamt of – Nelson Mandela Everyone has a role to play in our society.
 Even the smallest can contribute to positive change.
-Often, people think that responsibility is…
+Often, people think that responsibility is only…

 -